afishbeck/HPCC-Platform/helm/examples/secrets/README - vault secrets using approle vault authentication.md

 This example uses Hashicorp vault.
 The following steps can be used to set up a development mode only instance of vault just for the purposes of this example.
 This makes it easy to test out vault functionality without going through the much more extensive configuration process for a production ready vault installation.

-## Install hashicorp vault command line client:
+## Install hashicorp vault command line client on your local system:

 https://learn.hashicorp.com/tutorials/vault/getting-started-install